 - 4 Frozen Potstickers or Shumai Dumplings

-- 7 Ounces Udon Noodles or Thin Pasta
+- 7 Ounces (200 g) Udon Noodles, Thin Pasta or Ramen Noodles

-- 2 Cups Chopped Bok Choy or Napa Cabbage
+- 2 Cups (340 g) Chopped Bok Choy or Napa Cabbage

-- 2 Cups of Fresh Mushrooms - Chopped into bite sized pieces
+- 2 Cups (176 g) of Fresh Mushrooms - Chopped into bite sized pieces

-- Optional - Chopped Fresh Cilantro as a garnish
+- Optional - Chopped Fresh Cilantro and Green Onions as a garnish

 - Add stock, garlic and spices and simmer for 20 minutes.
-You can add the chili peppers at the end or omit them to reduce the spiciness.
+The Chile peppers can be added here for extra heat, or omitted to reduce the spiciness.